alejandromlsh/booking_backend/Readme.md

 For me it was interesting to use Boost 1.85 new functionalities to work with json format, before that you need to use other third party libraries that are not so well tested as Boost.

 Also the reflection about the system.
 Build such booking system in a "dirty way" is easy, but are you doing it correctly?
 Are you choosing a extensible design and architecture?
 Is it easibly extensible?
 It is able to support some load?
-Am I focusing in the important areas to get a production system or in the wrong?
+Am I focusing in the important areas to get a production system quickly or in the wrong?

 I did a couple of big refactorings along the way, when I realise some decisions were wrong.
 For example in the first version both the BookingService and the AdministrativeService were part of the same class.
 Also at the beginning the TCPServer communicate wihout json format, making it much less powerful.